fluid-project/infusion-docs/src/documents/RemoteModelAPI.md

         <tr>
             <th>Parameters</th>
             <td>
-                Any paramaters passed along to the rejected promise.
-Typically this is an <code>error</code> object.
+                Any parameters passed along to the rejected promise.
+This may be an <code>Error</code> object, an error message, and/or some other means of indicating the rejection reason.
             </td>
         </tr>
     </tbody>